hashicorp/packer/website/source/docs/builders/virtualbox-iso.html.markdown

 -   `ssh_username` (string) - The username to use to SSH into the machine once the OS is installed.

+-   `ssh_password` (string) - The password to use to SSH into the machine once the OS is installed.

 ### Optional:

 -   `boot_command` (array of strings) - This is an array of commands to type